dataaxiom/ghcr-cleanup-action/README.md

 | repository      |    no    | repository name | The repository name                                                  |
 | package         |    no    | repository name | The package name                                                     |

-If the tags, keep_n_untagged or keep_n_tagged options are not set then all untagged images will be deleted.
+If the tags, keep-n-untagged or keep-n-tagged options are not set then all untagged images will be deleted.

-The keep_n_untagged and keep_n_tagged options can not be set at the same time.
+The keep-n-untagged and keep-n-tagged options can not be set at the same time.

 ## Main Execution Modes